 Lamb Of God are wisely considered leaders in the NWOAHM, that’s “The New Wave Of American Heavy Metal” if you didn’t know and this show at Roseland Ballroom would be an excellent one.
 The sold out show featured the might of bands like Machinehead, Trivium and Gojira as their direct support and we made sure to document and photograph everyone on the stage.
-If you want to learn more about this smoking gig, just click the logo below to be brought to our item on the main PiercingMetal.com site.
+If you want to learn more about this smoking gig, just scroll down to be brought to our item on PiercingMetal.com

 Artist: Lamb Of God

 There are few shows that you walk into beforehand knowing that it will be an absolutely intense experience and I think this was definitely one of them.
 The return of Lamb Of God with the supporting lineup that they assembled was something that Metal fans would be talking about for a long time.
 We last caught LoG on Gigantour, the Megadeth shred-fest that offered fans a one stop shop for the newest heavy hitters in Metal and a place where some serious axe work was dished out.
 What’s great about seeing Lamb Of God is watching their meteoric rise to the top of the Metal mountain.
 I first saw them with Slipknot a couple of years ago then started listening more to their music.
 Caught them on Sounds Of The Underground where they headlined and then on the Unholy Alliance tour with Slayer (whew, talk about heavy).
 Each event was bigger in scope and reached more acolytes to their cause.
 Tonight at the bands headlining appearance in New York City we would see why they are so important to the genre.
 Here’s how I remember it.